PoGO – Pokémon Go: 11 things you (might not) have known about inventory items

 1. Everyone has Pokéballs in their pocket.
 But did you know this?
 The more Pokémon of a type you catch, the easier it becomes to catch a Pocket Monster of that type.
 The chance of the mon staying in the ball increases at 10, 50, 200, and 2,500.

 2. Sanana Berries and Silver Sanana Berries stack with in-game bonuses for more candy when you catch a Pokémon.
-Also, you’ll get more candies anyway if you catch a first or second evolution of a pocket monster, meaning: in its base form, you’ll get three candies for a caught one.
+Also, you’ll get more candies anyway if you catch a or second evolution of a pocket monster, meaning: in its base form, you’ll get three candies for a caught one.
 In its next evolutionary form, you get five candies, and in the next one, ten candies.

 3. Potions restore the health of your Pokémon, of course.
 With a normal potion, the pink one, that’s 20 HP.
 With a super potion, that’s 50 HP, with a hyper potion, that’s 200 HP, and the bomb, of course, is the blue top potions, because they restore all HP.
 So pay attention to that if you want to boost your Mon.